Shoyabk1707/Regrip-Assignment/README.md

 This is a simple, responsive weather dashboard application built with HTML, CSS, jQuery, and AJAX.
 It displays real-time weather information for a user-selected city using data fetched from the OpenWeatherMap API.

 ## Setup Instructions
-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/Shoyabk1707/Regrip-Assignment.git
-   sh
-   git clone <repository-url>

-2. Navigate to the project directory: sh cd <project-directory>

-3. Open `index.html` in your browser.
+2. Open `index.html` in your browser.

-4. Enter your OpenWeatherMap API key in the `script.js` file: javascript const apiKey = 'YOUR_API_KEY';
+3. Enter your OpenWeatherMap API key in the `script.js` file: javascript const apiKey = 'YOUR_API_KEY';

-5. Use the search input to enter a city name and click the search button to fetch weather data.
+4. Use the search input to enter a city name and click the search button to fetch weather data.

+5. Or Simply visit : [click here'(https://shoyabk1707.github.io/Regrip-Assignment/)

 ## Features
 - Search for weather information by city name.
 - Display temperature, humidity, wind speed, and weather conditions.
 - Responsive design for compatibility across various devices.
-- Error handling for invalid city input and API fetch errors.

-## Bonus Features (Optional)
-- Toggle between Celsius and Fahrenheit.
-- Implement smooth animations or transitions.

-## Evaluation Criteria
-- **Functionality**: Implementation of all core features.
-- **Code Quality**: Clean, readable code.
-- **Responsive Design**: Effective layout across devices.
-- **Error Handling**: Proper management of errors and user feedback.
-- **Bonus Features**: Implementation of additional features.

 ## Notes
 - Ensure you have a valid API key from OpenWeatherMap.